 Claims that rely on scientific testimony rely on expert witnesses from both sides.
 The credibility of their testimony is based on medical and scientific research and is rightfully scrutinized by juries and courts.
 There are numerous examples where appellate courts and federal circuits have sought to clarify the admissibility of expert testimony.
-But, O’Dell writes, there is no evidence that junk is prevailing over justice.
+But, O’Dell writes, there is no evidence that junk science is prevailing over justice.

 Still, both the wheels of science and justice grind slowly in the face of corporate opposition, she said.